Nebius-Academy/knowledge-base/_posts/2025-06-06-llm-inference-essentials.md

 For small models like Llama 8B, the practical batch size is often much lower than the theoretical limit (e.g., 430) due to the high memory consumption of activations and cache.
 As a result, LLM inference is predominantly **memory-bound**.
 To improve inference speed, focusing on optimizing memory movement is more effective than enhancing computational performance.

-## Take 2: (almost) all in
+## Take 2: Arhitecture-specific computation

-Let's try to refine our computation using whatever we know about LLM's architecture.
+Now, we’ll try to take into account transformer arhitecture, calculating flops for every operation and assuming the use of a KV-cache.
 However, as before, we'll assume that LLM's weights are already stored on a GPU.
 That's logical for most practical setups; however, in some cases, when we're low on GPU memory, we might offload parts of a model to CPU and drag them back and forth to GPU for computations - this, of course, makes everything more computationally expensive.

 This time, we'll need to take sequence length into account.
 Let's denote by `l_prompt` and `l_completion` the lengths of prompt and completion respectively, and by `seq_len` the total prompt + completion length.